kwonus/Quelle/Vanilla-Quelle.md

    - Dual/Both *(use both lexicons)*

-   The Dual/Both setting for [search:] indicates that searching should consider both lexicons.
-The The Dual/Both setting for [render:] indicates that results should be displayed for both renderings [whether this is side-by-side or in-parallel depends on the format and the application where the display-rendering occurs].
-Left unspecified, the lexicon setting applies to[search:] and [render:] components.
+   The Dual/Both setting for +search=dual indicates that searching should consider both lexicons.
+The The Dual/Both setting for +render=dual indicates that results should be displayed for both renderings [whether this is side-by-side or in-parallel depends on the format and the application where the display-rendering occurs].
+Left unspecified, the lexicon setting applies to search <u>and</u> render components.

 2. Quelle-AVX provides support for fuzzy-match-logic.
 The similarity setting can be specified by the user to control the similarity threshold for approximate matching.
-An exact lexical match is expected when similarity is set to *exact* or 0.
-Zero is not really a similarity threshold, but rather 0 is a synonym for *exact*.
+An exact lexical match is expected when similarity is set to *off*.

-   Approximate matches are considered when similarity is set between 33% and 99%.
+   Phonetic matches are enabled when similarity is set between 33% and 100%.
 Similarity is calculated based upon the phonetic representation for the word.

    The minimum permitted similarity threshold is 33%.
 Any similarity threshold between 1% and 32% produces a syntax error.

-   A similarity setting of *precise* or 100% is a special case that still uses phonetics, but expects a full phonetic match (e.g. "there" and "their" are a 100% phonetic match).
+   A similarity setting of 100% still uses phonetics, but expects a full phonetic match (e.g. "there" and "their" are a 100% phonetic match).

 A reference implementation of AVX-Quelle can be found in the companion repositories of the Quelle specification.
 A parser written in Rust can be found in the pinshot-blue repo.
 A fully realized object model that supports AVX-Quelle can be found in the AVX-Framework, which is documented in the AV-Engine repository.
 AVX_Quelle represent the only known reference implementation of Quelle, to date.
 AVX-Quelle is known as Imperative Control Language (ICL) in the AV-Bible-20224 application, soon to be found in the Microsoft Store.